OleVik/grav-plugin-imgsrcset/README.md

 ## Sizes

-The `widths` setting is a YAML string defining the [sizes](https://html.spec.whatwg.org/multipage/embedded-content.html#attr-img-sizes)-attribute, defaulting to:
+The `sizes` setting is a YAML string defining the [sizes](https://html.spec.whatwg.org/multipage/embedded-content.html#attr-img-sizes)-attribute, defaulting to:

 	sizes: "100vw"